refinedev/refine/documentation/docs/api-references/hooks/import-export/useExport.md

 ## Usage

-Suppose we have this endpoint:
+Let's say that we have an endpoint like this:

 ```json title="https://api.fake-rest.refine.dev/posts"
 [